maksart72/3_bars/README.md

-# Ближайшие бары
+# The nearest bar

 This project helps you to find the nearest bar, the biggest and the smallest one.
-Just enter your current positions and go ahead!
+You need JSON file from http://data.mos.ru/opendata/7710881420-bary Just enter your current positions and go ahead!

-P.S.
-Because of old Russian tradition I exclude bars with seats less than 3

-# Как запустить
+# Quickstart

-Скрипт требует для своей работы установленного интерпретатора Python версии 3.5

-Запуск на Linux:
+Example of script launch on Linux

 ```#!bash

-$ python bars.py # possibly requires call of python3 executive instead of just python
+$ python bars.py <path to file>

 You will see for example: